PLAY HARD.

 We are always looking for exceptional freelancers who understand the outdoor and environmental industries, jive with our team and work style, and bring unique experience and exceptional work ethic to our Collective.
 We work with writers and editors, creative directors and graphic designers, media planners and social media specialists, photographers and videographers, marketing strategists, non-profit specialists, and more.

 If you have skills to add to our quiver, let us know you’re out there.
-Send your resume and portfolio to jobs@thebonfirecollective.com, and let us know how you can contribute.
+Fill out the application below, and let us know how you can contribute.